bhisaac/5eFP/5eFP-SRD.md

 **_Coin_ (⛁).** A 5eFP game awards and uses Coin (⛁) as its currency, representing wealth, reputation, and experience.

-**_Cooldown_.** A game feature with the cooldown keyword can only be used once per game session.
-If a number follows the cooldown keyword, the number represents how many times you can use this game feature per game session but no more than once per turn.
+**_Cooldown_.** A game feature with the cooldown keyword can only be used once during a game session.
+If a number follows the cooldown keyword, the number represents how many times you can use the game feature during a game session (minimum 1).
+Once a game feature with a cooldown is used, you can't use the same game feature again until the beginning of your next turn.

 **_Conflict_.** The conflict, detailed in your setting handbook, is an event with ongoing effects that changed the game world into an unbalanced and afflicted state (see Setting Handbook).
 A 5eFP game ends when the conflict is resolved.